Contact us if you would like to close a road for works or safety reasons, or you can apply for a road closure using the button below.

 Other forms of closure

-- For certain types of events, for example parades and processions, you can apply to your district council for a road closure.
+- For certain types of events, for example parades and processions, you can apply here.

 Nightworks will usually take place between 7pm and 7am, although this can vary for specific jobs.